sarahfatima1205/sarahfatima1205/README.md

 ### 🚀 About Me

-- 🌱 I’m currently learning **full-stack development**
-- 🔭 I’m working on several personal projects (portfolio, web tools, and more)
+- 🌱 I’m currently a sophomore at IIT Jodhpur, majoring in Electrical Engineering!
+My passion resonates with the technological landscape!
 - 💬 Ask me about anything tech-related!
-- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/YOURUSERNAME) · [Twitter](https://twitter.com/YOURUSERNAME)
+- 📫 How to reach me: [LinkedIn]([https://linkedin.com/in/YOURUSERNAME](https://www.linkedin.com/in/sarahfatima12/))
-- ⚡ Fun fact: I love solving logic puzzles and UI design challenges.
+- ⚡ Fun fact: I love exploring things which boost my learnings!

 ---